← Back to Cookbook

 • Connected Sentry MCP to Cursor for in-agent issue access

-• Created a Cursor Automation triggered by Sentry issue assignment
+• Created a Cursor Automation that responds to Sentry issue assignment

 • Wrote agent instructions that triage feedback and open a fix PR